dmbarbour/wikilon/docs/AboutABC.md

 The potential for inference and injecting explicit declarations enables ABC to flexibly approach static type safety.

-### Annotations for Performance and Debugging
+### Annotations

-Annotations are tokens for debugging or performance.
+Annotations are tokens for safety or performance.
 Annotations are indicated by use of an `&` prefix in the token, e.g. `{&text}`.
-Annotations have *identity* semantics - they do not affect the logically observable behavior of a correct program.
+Annotations must have *identity* semantics - they do not affect the logically observable behavior of a correct program.
 However, annotations may cause a program to fail, e.g. if the program is incorrect or the annotations are used incorrectly.

 The intention is that a runtime should be able to ignore annotations it does not know about, or that are disabled for a particular use case.
 Some ideas for what annotations might do: